noahclark556/threads_api/README.md

 ```python
 api = ThreadsApi('ANY-THREADS-USERNAME')
 ```
-_NOTE: If you are not using openAI, fill the openAI parameters with something random_

 Step 4.
 Set the following optional parameters:
+_NOTE: If you are not using openAI, disregard the openAI parameters and set api.usingAI=False_
 ```python
 api.aiRequestType = 'osint.profile'  # osint.character_prompt || osint.profile || osint.links || osint.mentions